Ethos & Values

 - Opportunities for students to experience other cultures through foreign trips, international visitors and links with schools abroad

 - Encouraging students to share their faith and beliefs within the school

 - The Religious Studies' curriculum which provides a broad and balanced education on a range of faiths, religions and cultures

 - A strong SMSC (Spiritual, Moral, Social and Cultural) element in assemblies and in form time tutor sessions.

 Brookfield Community School strives to ensure that its students are committed to excellence and leave with the strongest foundation of values upon which to build a successful life both academically and pastorally, being able to successfully contribute to our society.

 Redhill Academy Trust

-We take pride in serving our communities, and have a clear purpose of improving children’s futures and contributing to positive social mobility in the region.
+As a locally based Trust, we take pride in serving our communities.
+We have a clear purpose of improving children’s futures and contributing to positive social mobility in the region.
 We believe in high aspirations, high expectations and high achievement for all – from the very youngest children in our nurseries, to students and sixth formers forging their own bright futures.
 Each of our schools is unique, but they all promote an ethos of equality and achievement through a mission to ensure that all local children have the chance to achieve their full potential, whatever their background and starting points.